warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     14. To start XMail without reboot you can run (from root):
         /etc/rc.d/init.d/xmail start otherwise reboot your machine.

-    15. Setup the file 'smtprelay.tab' (and/or 'smtp.ipmap.tab' if
-        necessary) to restrict mail relaying of your server.
-'THIS IS IMPORTANT!'
+    15. Setup the file 'smtprelay.tab' if you want to extend mail relaying to IPs out of the internet's private IP blocks (or you want to deny even those - that comes enabled by default with XMail).

     [configuration] [top]